 Plaque is the enemy of your teeth.
 It is a sticky slime that contains bacteria and yeast.
 Plaque causes cavities and gum disease.
 If you eliminate your plaque, your teeth stay healthy and your breath smells fresher.

 Unfortunately, normal toothpaste does not remove all the plaque.
 You can scrub and scrub, and then floss and floss, and you will not get 100% of the plaque.Livionex

 Livionex Dental Gel is a new product that we are very excited about.
 It appears to remove three times more plaque than toothpaste!
 It changes plaque so it does not stick to your teeth.

 You can learn more by visiting the Livionex website.

-12/31/14: Season’s Greetings from Sagepointe Dental!
+12/31/14: Season’s Greetings from Sagepoint Dental!

+During these last few weeks of 2014, while many of us have been lounging by the tree, Dr. Barr has been busy with his Christmas hats.
+As well as being a highly-skilled dentist, he is an audio-visual technician and a talented musician.
 Dr. Barr managed the audio-visual elements of the Hillcrest Walk Through Bethlehem and the Bakersfield Master Chorale performance of the Messiah, including the beautiful images shown on the large screens.
 Over 6000 people enjoyed these highly-popular events

 9/2/14: Gums Can Now Grow Back!